Respiratory Illness Surge: Differentiating and Treating RSV, COVID, and Flu in Children

 Last month, an unvaccinated 20-year-old in Rockland County, New York, was diagnosed with paralytic polio.
 He had not traveled in the previous month; he was infected by an (unknown) individual who had travelled and acquired the infection abroad.

 According to the CDC, poliovirus was also found in wastewater from Rockland and a neighboring county—coincidentally sampled in May, June, and July as part of SARS-CoV-2 surveillance—and some of the positive samples were genetically linked to virus from the patient.
 This reflects ongoing community transmission and ongoing risk to unvaccinated residents.
-Because most poliovirus infections […]
+Because most poliovirus infections are […]

 The Monkeypox Vaccine: What Nurses Need to Know